Internal Links

 making absurd claims for their products...yes, some of the small Intes

-Micro Mak-Newt's are nice instruments, but their dealers are full to the
+Micro Mak-Newt's are very nice instruments, but their dealers are full to the

 brim with bullshit and hype...especially the German dealers who import